 It is the responsibility of the Board President, with the advice and consent of the other Board members, to appoint the Chair of each committee.
 These appointments are generally made at the start of each new term of office of the Board following the annual meeting.
 Committees may meet with the Board from time to time to discuss particular issues.

 A Board liaison is appointed as an advisory, non-voting member of each committee except Adjudication, Election and Nominating Committees.
-The liaison is responsible for attending committee meetings, participating in committee discussions, and providing information between the Board and the committee.
+The liaison is responsible for attending committee meetings, participating in committee discussions, working with Committee Chairs to ensure the development/maintenance of a Committee’s long-term plan as specified in Section 6 and providing information between the Board and the committee.
 It is not appropriate, however, for a liaison to initiate or lead discussions on any topic before the committee.